mjhoffm2/ReactTrainingTutorial/Part-3-%2D-Basic-Front-End-Application-Skeleton-with-React%2DRouter-and-React%2DBootstrap.md

 React makes it easy to create complex applications with many different views and components without having the user perform any actual page navigation.
 This is usually referred to as a Single Page Application (SPA).
 React-Router is a library to help manage navigation within a single page application, and ties it together with the actual browser url.
 This allows us to keep the display of our application in sync with the url in the browser, which is a big win in terms of user experience.

+For more information about React-Router, you should read the official documentation: https://reacttraining.com/react-router/web

 ### Set up our Routes

-We are going to set up a new root component for out application.
+We are going to set up a new root component for our application.
 As a result, I am renaming the current `AppRoot` component to be the `Home` component.
 The new root component will be located at `src/web/routes.tsx`.

 _routes.tsx_
 ```ts